 - Windows may ask for the path of the driver in which case you will need to either insert your Drivers disk (if you have it) or download the Drivers from the manufacturer’s website

 - This solution did the job for you

 1. Open Power Options from the Control Panel.

 4. At USB Settings set the USB selective suspend setting to Disabled. *

 * Note: If you own the laptop set the USB Suspend to Disable to both “On Battery” & “Plugged in”.

 Delete invalid or corrupted Registry entries

-If all above solutions didn’t fix the problem then open registry editor by press windows + R, type regedit and ok.
-Frist backup registry database then navigate to
+If all the above solutions didn’t fix the problem then open the registry editor by press Windows + R, type regedit, and ok.
+First backup the registry database then navigate to

-Close Registry Editor and restart your computer, and Check if your USB Device is working.
-For Better understand check bellow video, For registry tweak check time 3.29
+Close Registry Editor and restart your computer, and check if your USB Device is working.
+For Better understand check bellow video, For the registry, tweak check time 3.29

-Did these solutions help to fix “This device cannot start. (code 10) network adapter, Realtek high definition audio or USB to serial devices” Let us know which option worked for you.
-Also, Read 5 Simple steps to troubleshoot network connection problem on windows 10
+Did these solutions help to fix “This device cannot start. (code 10) network adapter, Realtek high definition audio, or USB to serial devices” Let us know which option worked for you.